core-wg/oscore/draft-ietf-core-object-security.md

 7. Decrypt the COSE object using the Recipient Key.

-   * If decryption fails, the client MUST stop processing the response and, if the response is a CON message, the client MUST respond with an empty ACK back.
+   * If decryption fails, then go to 11.

    * If decryption succeeds and Observe is used, update the corresponding Notification Number, as described in {{sequence-numbers}}.